 As with any initiative, you have to start somewhere.
-In this case, where you want to build a roadmap and a comprehensive information management plan, you need to begin by outlining what your driving influences and desired outcomes are and work backwards from there.
-To do this, you need to understand the people, processes and goals affecting the project to determine how you’ll arrive at your final destination on time and on budget.
+In this case, where you want to build a strategic roadmap and a comprehensive information management plan, you need to begin by outlining what your driving influences and desired outcomes are and work backward from there.
+To do this, you need to understand the people, processes, and goals affecting the information management plan to determine how you’ll arrive at your final destination on time and on budget.

 Step 2: Inventory the Formats and Processes

 Your organization could be paper-intensive, digital-first, or somewhere in between.
 Assessing your format types and associated content will establish what you have to work with and where the gaps are so you can begin to plan for those according to priorities and goals.